GODOmegaPi/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/Reverse proxy with apache (static configuration).md

         ProxyPassReverse "/" "http://172.17.0.2:80/"
 </VirtualHost>
 ```
-* Know, to enbale the site, you need to go to `/etc/apache2/` and use
+* Now, to enable the site, you need to go to `/etc/apache2/` and use
 ```sh
 a2ensite 001*
 service apache2 reload